Mata13/Mata13/README.md

 > _The same mindset that gets me up a steep trail is the one that gets me through a hard bug or a dense paper: one step, one line, one more try._

+> _I feel the fear, ‘cause life’s never sweet,
+I need money to survive, keep food on my seat.
+My hometown is distant, but I carry the flame,
+A skugga surrounds me, dröm calls your name._

 ---

 ## 🤝 Connect with me